bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 16°
-- Cloudy
+- Clear
-- 77% humidity
+- 73% humidity
-- 16 mph wind
+- 14 mph wind
-- 100% cloud cover
+- 11% cloud cover
 - 29 AQI O3 🟩
 - 23 AQI PM2.5 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.03 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>